evennia/evennia/docs/sphinx/source/wiki/HowToGetAndGiveHelp.rst

 How to *give* Help
 ==================

-Evennia is a completely non-funded project.
+Evennia is a completely un-funded project.
 It relies on the time donated by its users and developers in order to progress.

 The first and easiest way you as a user can help us out is by taking part in `community